 Sometimes it takes so very little to give an unexpected twist to the reality we are accustomed to.

-All it takes are a Mickey Mouse and a Minnie balloons in a highly monitored environment.
+All you need are a Mickey Mouse and a Minnie balloon in a highly monitored environment.

-And there is no way they can be brought to ground, unless someone shoots them.
+Of course there is no way they can be brought back to ground.
+That is unless someone shoots them down.

 The two cheering mice are now leisurely wandering on the departure terminal ceiling, observing the passengers from above.

 It’s all it takes to highjack the stark utilitarian architecture of an airport and give, even for a short moment, a fresh turn to normality.